Kasper König: Early life

-Rudolf Hans König was born in Mettingen on 21 November 1943, the youngest of six children.
+Rudolf Hans König was born in Mettingen, Germany on 21 November 1943, the youngest of six children.

 Career

 König worked as a volunteer at the Rudolf Zwirner gallery in Cologne in 1962, focused on pop art and other current art.
 In 1963 he moved to London where he worked for galleries Annely Juda and Robert Fraser, and also attended lectures in art history at the Courtauld Institute of Art.
 He was set-up assistant at the Documenta III in 1964, on a recommendation by Arnold Bode.

-In 1965 he travelled to New York City, as a courier on behalf of the Robert Fraser Gallery, where he then lived intermittently until 1978.
+In 1965, he travelled to New York City, as a courier on behalf of the Robert Fraser Gallery, where he then lived intermittently until 1978.
 He adopted the given name Kasper in the mid-1960s.
 He worked on exhibition and publication projects for European museums and as an art dealer.
 He established contacts with artists including Carl Andre, Richard Artschwager, Hanne Darboven, Dan Graham, On Kawara, Sol LeWitt, Gordon Matta-Clark, Bruce Nauman, Claes Oldenburg and Andy Warhol.
 He attended lectures in anthropology at the New School in New York City.

 König was an assistant to Oldenburg, and he represented Stockholm's Moderna Museet in New York.
 He curated his first exhibition with works by Oldenburg at the Moderna Museet in 1966.
 In 1968 he founded a publishing firm together with his brother Walter.
-In 1969 he curated a major exhibition of works by Warhol in Stockholm.
+In 1969, he curated a major exhibition of works by Warhol in Stockholm.

 From 1973 to 1975, König taught as an associate professor at the Nova Scotia College of Art and Design in Halifax, Canada.
 Also in 1973, he founded a publishing firm there, Press of the Nova Scotia College of Art and Design, publishing a series of art books names Source Materials of the Contemporary Arts.
 Invited by Klaus Bußmann from Münster, he initiated and directed Skulptur Projekte Münster in 1977, an exhibition of large sculptured in public space in the town, which has been held regularly in a cycle of ten years, and is regarded as one of the most important open-air exhibitions of the world.